This State Gets Some of the Country’s Most Amazing Bluebonnet and Wildflower Displays—Here’s How to See Them

 Location: 4801 La Crosse Avenue, Austin| See on Google Maps

-The Lady Bird Johnson Wildflower Center was founded in 1982 by former first lady Claudia Alta “Lady Bird” Johnson and actress Helen Hayes.
-The center’s 284 acres are home to 900 species of plants native to Texas—it also maintains the most comprehensive database of native plants for North America.
+The Lady Bird Johnson Wildflower Center was founded in 1982 by former First Lady Claudia Alta “Lady Bird” Johnson and actress Helen Hayes.
+The center’s 284 acres are home to 900 species of plants native to Texas; it also maintains the most comprehensive database of native plants for North America.
 The best time to visit the Lady Bird Johnson Wildflower Center is from March through May, when flowers like bluebonnets are blooming and it’s still not too hot in Texas.
-Tickets start at $15 per person.
+Tickets start at $9 for youth and $12 for adults.

 McKinney Falls State Park